clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/3-deploy-azure-ddos-protection-by-using-azure-portal.md

 (x ) An unexplained surge in requests. {{Correct.
 You are not expecting that many concurrent requests that they start to overwhelm your resources.}}

 ( ) Application running slowly. {{Incorrect.
-This could just be other performance related issues in your application/connectivity.}}
+This could just be other performance-related issues in your application/connectivity.}}

 ( ) HTTP 400 Bad Request {{Incorrect.
 HTTP 400 Bad Request response status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error}}